mandober/debrief.math/270-graph/graph.GLOSSARY.md

 A 3-cycle is a triangle.

 ## Walk
 A walk (chain) is a sequence of edges which joins a sequence of vertices.
-In an *open walk* the first and last vertices are distinct; in a *closed walk*, they are the same.
+In an open walk the first and last vertices are distinct; in a closed walk, they are the same.
+An infinite walk is a sequence of edges but with no first or last vertex.
+A semi-infinite walk (ray) has a first vertex but no last vertex.
+A trail is a walk in which all edges are distinct.
+A path is a trail in which all vertices (and therefore also all edges) are distinct.

 ## Weight
-A generic term for (usually) numerical value assigned (as a label) to vertices or edges, representing some cost (bias) that influences graph traversal.
-For example, while unweighted graph may be concerned with finding the shortest path between two points, a weighted graph may be concerned with finding the cheapest path instead.
-The *weight of a subgraph* is the sum of the weights of the vertices or edges within that subgraph.
+A generic term for (usually) numerical value assigned to vertices or edges, representing some bias (cost) that influences graph traversal.
+For example, while *unweighted graph* may be concerned with finding the shortest path between two points, a weighted graph may be concerned with finding the cheapest path instead.
+The *weight of a graph* is the sum of the weights of the vertices or edges within that graph.The *weight of a subgraph* is the sum of the weights of the vertices or edges within that subgraph.

 ## Weighted graph
 A graph whose vertices or edges have been assigned weights; more specifically, a *vertex-weighted* graph has weights on its vertices, and an *edge-weighted* graph has weights on its edges.